ShrikantUppin/ShrikantUppin/README.md

 ## Hi there 👋🏻

-I’m a Mechanical Engineering graduate of 2016 batch.
-I come with an extensive learning  with different technologies including Python, Data Science, Machine Learning and Deep Learning.
+I am currently working as a Technical Engineer (Data Science | Data Analysis) at Nalco Water an ECOLAB Company.
+I come with an extensive experience of working with different technologies including Data Science, Machine Learning and Deep Learning, Data Analysis

-Changing path from Mechanical field to Software field it is quite challenging.
-But i have potential to do tough & new things.
-I worked in core mechanical field for 3.4 years in various dept.- NPD, PPC, QA etc. The big thing what i have achieved there is to give dedication to your work, learning new things & most important is, 'doing' all things in best way.

-Whenever i came up across with analysis of data, i searched for -what exactly market is dealing with data.
-And this is reason which moves me towards executing maths in machine!!!

-Now, I am looking for a full-time role in Data Science, Machine Learning or related field.
+In the past, I have worked with ExcelR Solutions and The Sparks Foundation as a Data Science Intern.
+I have also worked in mechanical industry as NPD Engineer, QA Engineer.

 ## What i am with: